<Previous Lesson> <<Home>> < Next Lesson>

 | command button 3 Caption | Cancel |

-If a new user click the Register button, the registration form will appear.
-An example is illustrated as follow:
+If a new user click the Register button, the registration form will appear as illustrated in Figure 29.3 below:

 This registration forms consist of two text boxes , three command buttons and an ADO control.
-Their properties are set as follow:
+Their properties are set as in Table 29.2 below:

 | Propery Name | Setting |